Current position

 Timeline

-Changes to paternity and parental leave access are expected to come into force in April 2026.
+Changes to paternity and parental leave access came into force in April 2026.

-The extension of bereavement leave is unlikely to be implemented until 2027, as further consultation will continue.
+The extension of bereavement leave is not expected to be implemented until 2027, as further consultation continues.

 Dismissal protection during pregnancy